 The husband and I had been happily child-free by choice for years, but it was time to have some babies.
 Because of job issues, we wanted to have two in a row, God willing.

 Twins?
 Twins.
 Two strong heartbeats.
 The spotting stopped and I had full-term fraternal baby girls.
 The boy was just 19 months old when the girls were born.
 I didn’t get my tubes tied on the table because it was a vaginal birth.
 My husband didn’t get snipped, which he would never do anyway.
-I didn’t know whether I wanted more children but I guess I wasn’t ready to make that an impossibility.
-I knew I didn’t want to go through a separate procedure after having just gone through pregnancy and childbirth.
+I wasn’t planning to have more children but I guess I wasn’t ready to make that an impossibility.
+I did know that after having gone through a twin pregnancy and childbirth I didn’t want to go through a separate procedure to get my tubes tied.
+So, I didn’t.

 Like so many women before me I engaged in the peeing on the stick ritual.
 It was positive.
 Right away, no faint line.
 It screamed PREGNANT!
 Of course.

 Then we got a very strange phone call.
 My mother-in-law called and told us she had dreamed of fish — twice.
 Well, there is an old African-American wives tale: when you dream of fish, someone in the family is pregnant.
-She’d had this dream before, and it was accurate.
-My sister-in-law announced she was (accidentally) pregnant.
+She’d had this dream before, and it was accurate last time.
+Shortly after my mother-in-law dreamt of fish my sister-in-law announced she was (accidentally) pregnant.
 But this time, no one else in the family was reasonably likely to be pregnant so . . . she was checking on us.
 After all, she had dreamed of fish —- TWICE!!!!

 When I finally told my husband I was pregnant and described how I’d been feeling, he laughed and said, “I bet it’s twins.”